eucalyptus/euca-demo/doc/install-hp-gol01-d8-manual.md

     pvscan
       PV /dev/sda2   VG vg01   lvm2 [931.25 GiB / 903.44 GiB free]
       Total: 1 [931.25 GiB] / in use: 1 [931.25 GiB] / in no VG: 0 [0   ]

-    vgscan
-      Reading all physical volumes.
-This may take a while...
-      Found volume group "vg01" using metadata type lvm2

     lvscan
       ACTIVE            '/dev/vg01/lv_swap' [7.81 GiB] inherit